 If you're planning some outdoor family fun this winter in Charlotte, consider booking a room, private lodge, or cabin at one of the fantastic resorts and ski areas of the region, each of which offers guests a variety of winter activities like skiing, snowboarding, ice skating, tubing, and even some guided snowshoe tours.

-Browse the list below, check out each location's website for special events and discounts, and choose one of these ski destinations—all within three hours of Charlotte—so you can plan and book your perfect getaway this winter.
+Check out each location's website for special events and discounts, and choose one of these ski destinations—all within three hours of Charlotte—so you can plan and book your perfect getaway this winter.

 01 of 06

-Open from November through March and just over two hours (or 117 miles) from Charlotte, the Sugar Mountain Resort in Sugar Mountain, North Carolina offers visitors a chance to ski, snowboard, tube, snowshoe, and ice skate down a variety of courses and slopes.
+Weather permitting, open from November through March and just over two hours (or 117 miles) from Charlotte, the Sugar Mountain Resort in Sugar Mountain, North Carolina offers visitors a chance to ski, snowboard, tube, snowshoe, and ice skate down a variety of courses and slopes.

 If you're planning on making a weekend trip out of your skiing adventure, consider staying in one of the Sugar Mountain Village houses or other on-site accommodations.
 There's also several restaurants, shops, and rental stores at the resort, so you don't have to worry if you forgot to pack a scarf or are getting hungry on the slopes.